 - हिन्दी में पढ़ें (Fried Coconut Chutney, South Indian Recipe in Hindi)

 Added to 82 cookbooks

-- Combine the chana dal, urad dal, red chillies and tamarind in a broad non-stick pan and dry roast on a medium flame for 4 minutes or till they turn light pink in colour or till the flavour releases, while stirring continuously.
-Remove and keep aside.
+- To make fried coconut chutney, combine the chana dal, urad dal, red chillies and tamarind in a broad non-stick pan and dry roast on a medium flame for 4 minutes or till they turn light pink in colour or till the flavour releases, while stirring continuously.
+Remove and kee

 - Heat the oil in the same broad non-stick pan, add the coconut and sauté on a medium flame for 7 minutes or till it turns golden brown in colour, while stirring continuously.
 Keep aside.